open/close all folders

 - Steely Dan members Donald Fagen and Walter Becker are long time best friends with many in jokes.
 When interviewed together, they will frequently joke cryptically about events of their past, but not explain them to the interviewer.
 Similarly, their lyrics are filled with them.
 The song Kid Charlemagne, for instance, is lyrically a hodgepodge of events from their past, arranged to create a story.

-- In the musical version of Candide, the Old Lady mentions that her father (or mother, in some versions) came from Rovno Gubernya, an obscure Russian town not mentioned in Voltaire's book.
+- In Candide, the Old Lady mentions that her father (or mother, in some versions) came from Rovno Gubernya, an obscure Russian town not mentioned in Voltaire's book.
 It's where Leonard Bernstein's father was born.